 The driver, who is not a Cal State Fullerton student, fled the scene and was followed by witnesses.
 He was apprehended by University Police at Dan Black Hall and taken to UC Irvine Medical Center for psychological evaluation and to treat lacerations that required stitches.

 University Police Sgt.
 John Bedell could not verify whether or not alcohol was a factor.
-It is not yet clear if he will be charged with a crime.
+It is not yet clear if the driver will be charged with a crime.

 No passengers were present in the vehicle.